 The logarithm of 125 to the base 5: 125 [ logY ] 5.
 The result is 3.

-The direct predecessor of a calculator is a mechanic and portable counting machine called arithmometer.
-It was primary used for multiplication and division.
-Though it is possible to use arithmometer for addition or subtraction, it is quite difficult to do.
+The direct predecessor of a calculator is a mechanical and portable counting machine called arithmometer.
+It was primarily used for multiplication and division.
+Though it is possible to use an arithmometer for addition or subtraction, it is quite difficult to do.
 Based on its working principle, the predecessor of a calculator is a digital device, that is why the result of calculation is always one hundred percent correct.